Table Of Contents

 Franklin Templeton Digital Holdings Trust: This fund seeks to reflect generally the performance of the price of bitcoin before payment of the fund's expenses.
 It is convenient and cost-effective, lowering the barrier of entry into the crypto market.
 It is offered by Franklin Templeton, custodied by Coinbase, and registered under the Securities Act of 1933.

 Fidelity Wise Origin Bitcoin Fund: This is an exchange-traded fund domiciled in the USA.
-The Fund aims to track the performance of spot bitcoin as measured by the performance of the Fidelity Bitcoin Reference Rate.
-In seeking to achieve its investment objective, the Trust holds Bitcoin.
+The Fund aims to track the performance of spot Bitcoin as measured by the performance of the Fidelity Bitcoin Reference Rate.
+To achieve its investment objective, the Trust holds Bitcoin.

-Valkyrie Bitcoin Fund: This exchange-traded fund issues common shares whose purpose is to hold Bitcoin.
-The investment objective of the fund is for the shares to reflect the performance of the value of a Bitcoin as represented by the CME CF Bitcoin Reference Rate - New York Variant, minus the Trust’s liabilities and expenses.
+Valkyrie Bitcoin Fund: This exchange-traded fund issues common shares to hold Bitcoin.
+The fund's investment objective is for the shares to reflect the performance of the value of a Bitcoin as represented by the CME CF Bitcoin Reference Rate—New York Variant, minus the Trust’s liabilities and expenses.

 Grayscale Bitcoin Trust: This trust was first launched over a decade ago.
-Shares were originally offered through a private placement but in mid-2015, shares began trading publicly on OTC Markets under the symbol GBTC.
-This continued until 2024 when GBTC uplisted to NYSE Arca as a spot Bitcoin ETF.
+Shares were originally offered through a private placement, but in mid-2015, shares began trading publicly on OTC Markets under the symbol GBTC.
+This continued until 2024 when GBTC was uplisted to NYSE Arca as a spot Bitcoin ETF.

 Trading Bitcoin ETFs offers several benefits, enhancing their appeal to a wide range of investors.
 However, there are also some drawbacks, which we will discuss here.
 This list applies to both types of ETFs.